Google Drive support for Windows XP and Windows Vista to be cut

 “The Google Drive desktop app will continue to function on these platforms, but will not be actively tested and maintained.
 If you are still on one of these unsupported platforms, we encourage you to move to a newer version of Windows to continue using Google Drive desktop app.”

-Windows Operating Software licences are available as donations through the Technology Trust’s tt-exchange programme.
+Windows Operating Software licences are available as donations through the Tech Trust’s tt-exchange programme.
 To find out more click here.